samuellihn/obsidian-freeview/docs/Fundemental Law of Charges.md

-Fundemental Unit of Charge: Smallest unit of charge, the amount of charge in 1 proton (+) or electron (-).
+Fundamental Unit of Charge: Smallest unit of charge, the amount of charge in 1 proton (+) or electron (-).

 $$
 e = 1.6 * 10^{-19} C